Gibbs u-states for the foliated geodesic flow and transverse invariant measures

 \subsubsection{Ergodicity}

-\paragraph{Ergodic measures.} We first define a natural notion of ergodic $\phi^u$-harmonc measure for $\F$. \begin{defi} Let $(M,\F)$ be a closed manifold endowed with a negatively curved leafwise metric.
+\paragraph{Ergodic measures.} We first define a natural notion of ergodic $\phi^u$-harmonc measure for $\F$. \begin{defi}[Ergodic $\phi^u$-harmonic measures] Let $(M,\F)$ be a closed manifold endowed with a negatively curved leafwise metric.
 A $\phi^u$-harmonic measure $m$ on $M$ is said to be ergodic if any Borel set saturated by $\F$ is full or null for $m$. \end{defi}

 \begin{rem} Let $\TT$ be a complete transversal for $\F$.
 A $\phi^u$-harmonic measure has Lebesgue disintegration for $\F$ and hence induces a finite measure $\widehat{m}$, on $\TT$ which is quasi-invariant by the holonomy pseudogroup (see \S \ref{disintegrationfoliations}).
 Saying that $m$ is ergodic amounts to saying that any Borel subset of $\TT$ that is saturated by the action of the holonomy pseudogroup is full or null for $\widehat{m}$. \end{rem}